webman-php/webman-manual/resource/doc/fr/db/paginator.md

 </html>
 ```

-The effect is as shown in the image:
+The result is as shown in the image below:
 ![](../../assets/img/paginator.png)

-# 2. Pagination using Thinkphp's ORM
+# 2. Pagination using ThinkPHP's ORM

-No additional library is needed, just install think-orm.
+There is no need to install additional libraries, as long as think-orm is installed.

 ## Usage
 ```php